AlexJSully/Publication-Figure-Retrieval/docs/faq.md

 ### Q: Where are the downloaded figures saved?

 **A:** At runtime the tool writes extracted images to the `build/output/` directory (when running the compiled JavaScript).
-The layout is organized by species and PMC ID; the package extraction and write behavior are implemented in [`src/processor/parseFigures.ts`](../src/processor/parseFigures.ts) and [`src/processor/downloadArticlePackage.ts`](../src/processor/downloadArticlePackage.ts).
+The layout is organized by species and PMC ID; the package extraction and write behaviour are implemented in [`src/processor/parseFigures.ts`](../src/processor/parseFigures.ts) and [`src/processor/downloadArticlePackage.ts`](../src/processor/downloadArticlePackage.ts).
 Example:

 ```text
 build/output/